john-smilga/search-github-users/README.md

 #### Test

-For testing, I used Vitest.
+For testing, I used Vitest and React Testing Library

 ```sh
 npm test